Triggers in Early Recovery

 For the triggers that are impossible to avoid, it is important to make a coping plan in advance.
 Certain strategies can be employed to deal with triggers without reacting to them automatically.
 These techniques for overcoming triggers include:

 Challenge Your Automatic Reaction

-Help when Dealing with Triggers in Sobriety
+Help when Dealing With Triggers in Recovery

 Triggers are common in the first few months of sobriety, but they can happen to anyone — even people who have been sober for years.
 It is important to have a support system in place that can help you deal with them.
 Recovery is a process that takes time.

-Design for Recovery, a sober living for men located in West Los Angeles, can help people learn to manage their addiction triggers.
+Design for Recovery, a sober living in West Los Angeles, can help people learn to manage their addiction triggers.
 Not only do residents work to develop new coping techniques and skills, they support each other in building new lives.
 Residents pursue sobriety in a safe and trigger-free environment.
 Moreover, they gain access to a strong sober support system that they can rely on when the going gets tough.
 Studies on sober livings show that peer support is one of the most important factors in relapse prevention.